abbybravo/abbybravo/README.md

 ## Hi, my name is Abigail Bravo!

-Junior at the Unviersity of Houston, majoring in Mechanical Engineering and have a completed minor in Business Administration.
+Junior at the University of Houston, majoring in Mechanical Engineering and have a completed minor in Business Administration.
 Interested in Project Management, engineering design, and combining engineering and business to develop creative solutions.

 <p>